 Ladies, what end-of-year financial steps do you plan to take in the next few months?
-Besides making sure to buy a new planner (if you’re a paper-planner person, that is) and finish your holiday shopping, another thing to do before the end of the year is to take time to focus on your financial situation.
+Besides making sure to buy a new planner (if you’re a paper-planner person, that is) and finish your holiday shopping, another thing to do before the end of the year is to take time to focus on your financial situation — and it’s been far-too long since we talked about end-of-year financial housekeeping.
 Besides quick things like reviewing your W-4 deductions to decide if they’re still appropriate and checking that your employer has your current address on file so that you’ll definitely receive your W-2, taking these seven year-end career and financial steps will build a good foundation for the months to come:

 - Take a look at how much you’re saving for retirement.
 “If your salary changed during the year, or if you turned 50 and are newly eligible for the ‘catch-up’ contribution, you may wish to adjust your contribution,” advises Lisa Shuster, president of WorkMoreHuman, an HR consulting company in the D.C. metro area.
 “Don’t forget to take full advantage of your company’s match.”